alapisco/Data_Structures_and_Algorithms_Course/README.md

 # Data Structures And Algorithms Specialization

-This repository contains the solutions for the assignments of the Data Structures and Algorithms Specialization in Coursera :  https://www.coursera.org/specializations/data-structures-algorithms
+This repository contains the solutions coded in Java for the assignments of the Data Structures and Algorithms Specialization in Coursera :  https://www.coursera.org/specializations/data-structures-algorithms

 This specialization is divided in 6 courses.
 This repo contains the solution for the assignment problems for each course